Permafrost/Tundra/README.md

 * #### tundra.list.service:chain

   Invokes each service in the given list sequentially, sharing the pipeline across all invokes.

   * Inputs:
     * `$services` is a list of fully-qualified service names identifying the services to be invoked sequentially.
     * `$pipeline` is an optional scoped pipeline to use when invoking the services.
 If not specified, the pipeline itself is used.
   * Outputs:
     * `$pipeline` is the output pipeline of the invocations of `$services`.
 This is only returned if `$pipeline` was specified as an input.
 Otherwise, the outputs of these invocations are merged directly with the pipeline itself.
+    * `$duration` is the total execution duration for all services.

 * #### tundra.list.service:ensure